The Lewis J. Ort Library provides students, faculty, and staff access to many different types of resources including:

 Search for library books, articles from library databases, and more ... simultaneously from one box!

 As distance students, the Ort Library understands that not all resources that you might need for your research are going to be available in electronic form.
 So, if you find a print item in the Ort Library you can have that item sent to you at or you can have it sent to another USMAI library in order to pick it up.
 If you find a print book at another campus, you can have it sent to FSU for you to pick up in person or have that item sent to you.

-** Note: If you order an item and want it sent to you, you will need to contact the Circulation Desk so that they can make sure they have your correct address.
+** Note: If you order an item and want it sent to you, you will need to contact the Library Services Main Desk (301-687-4395) so that they can make sure they have your correct address.
 You are also responsible for the book from the time it leaves the Ort Library until it is returned to the Ort Library.

 Library database access and other remote library services requires login off campus with your 14-digit barcode number printed on front of your ID card.